 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-This is a complete guide to San Gil, Colombia to prepare every traveler for visiting Colombia’s adventure capital!
-It includes all of the best things to do in San Gil, where to stay, and a few awesome places to eat!
+This is a complete guide to San Gil, Colombia, and the best things to do.
+It includes all of the best things to do in San Gil, where to stay, FAQs, and a few awesome places to eat!

-San Gil is the adventure capital of Colombia.
-This small town’s surrounding landscape is perfect for all the things adrenalin junkies (like me) love.
+San Gil, Colombia is the adventure capital of Colombia.
+This small town’s surrounding landscape is perfect for all the things adrenalin lovers (like me) enjoy.

-We spent 5 days in San Gil, Colombia.
+We spent five days in San Gil.
 Although we came for the adventure activities, we were surprised by the amount of time we spent just exploring the town, hanging around in the central park, and at the fruit market.
 So much so that we now consider San Gil as one of the best places to visit in Colombia.

 Keep reading below on how to get from Bucaramanga to San Gil.

-The nearest airport to San Gil is in Bucaramanga.
-From there you must take a taxi to the main bus terminal to catch one of the mini-buses to San Gil as described below.
+As with the bus, those wanting to save time and travel to San Gil by air will need to fly to Bucaramanga first before catching a bus to San Gil.
+To do so, you must take a taxi to the main bus terminal to catch one of the mini-buses to San Gil as described below.
 Or, you can get a taxi all the way to San Gil but I can’t imagine that this would be cheap at all.

 Domestic flights in Colombia are super cheap, but just be aware that the price usually doesn’t include a checked bag and the fee for that is about the same price as the actual flight!